- 8 Apr 2020

 Expiry of s.13ZA provisions

-Following stakeholder consultation, Ministers have concluded that there will be no conditions that are likely to exist which would lead to the provisions being required in the future.
-Therefore these provisions will expire on 29th September through The Coronavirus (Scotland) Acts (Early Expiry of Provisions) Regulations 2020.
+Following stakeholder consultation, Ministers concluded that there would be no conditions that are likely to exist which would lead to the provisions being required in the future.
+These provisions were expired on 29 September 2020 through The Coronavirus (Scotland) Acts (Early Expiry of Provisions) Regulations 2020.

-The s.47 provisions also came into force on 7 April and there is similar reasoning to the guardianship provisions for bringing these into force.
-The requirement for doctors to deal with pandemic related issues meant there was a possibility that certificates might not be re-certified, leaving adults without proper authority for medical treatment.
+The s.47 provisions also came into force on 7 April and there was similar reasoning to the guardianship provisions for bringing these into force.
+The requirement for doctors to deal with pandemic-related issues meant there was a possibility that certificates might not be re-certified, leaving adults without proper authority for medical treatment.

 Calculation of new expiry dates for guardianships and s.47 certificates

-The provisions are suspended from 30th September.
-Therefore the ‘clock was stopped’ from 7th April up to and including 29th September.
+The provisions were suspended from 30 September and are now expired.
+Therefore the ‘clock was stopped’ from 7 April up to and including 29 September.
 This equates to 176 calendar days.

 Therefore 176 days need to be added on to the original date of expiry of the guardianship or s.47 certificate to calculate the new date.
 For example: